RubenMeneses/PSSchedule/README.md

 # PSSchedule
-This script simplifies the creation of scheduled tasks for powershell scripts that need to run every x minutes.
+This PowerShell script simplifies the creation of scheduled tasks to run other PowerShell scripts.

+It is common for IT Admins to need to run scripts at a regular intervals.
+This scripts takes a number of parameters that need to run every x minutes.
+The script will create the command in the correct format to run a PowerShell script

 Edit the following input vars before running.

 #Powershell Command path
 $PSCommand ="$SCRIPT_PARENT\calc.ps1"